 Institutions should clearly set out their free meal provision for students and parents.
-This might be by publishing a statement on their website, promoting and providing information about free meals at induction and enrolment days, sending letters home to parents, etc.
+This might be by publishing a statement on their website, promoting and providing information about free meals at induction and enrolment days, sending letters home to parents, and so on.

 Students do better in their studies when they have access to proper, regular, nutritional meals.
 ESFA encourages institutions to support students to make healthy food choices by raising awareness of relevant information and guidance.